Kalen Allen

-Kalen Allen (born January 4, 1996) is an American actor, comedian, and internet personality who gained widespread recognition and fame through his viral food reaction videos.
+Kalen Allen is an American actor, comedian, and internet personality who gained widespread recognition and fame through his viral food reaction videos.
 His social media popularity led to regular appearances on The Ellen DeGeneres Show.
 He subsequently appeared on the 2020 film An American Pickle, the Amazon Prime series With Love, HBO Max's A Black Lady Sketch Show, and the Netflix film, Meet Me Next Christmas.
 Kalen starred in Elf, The Musical on Broadway, in the role of Store Manager, for the Christmas season.

 Early life and education

 Kalen Allen was born and grew up in Kansas City, Kansas.
 He attended Sumner Academy of Arts & Science, a high school in Kansas City.
 He subsequently went to Temple University where he majored in film, theater, and media arts.
 Using Temple University's Los Angeles Study Away program, he graduated in 2018 soon after his rise in popularity.
 As of 2022, Allen is enrolled in a master's in journalism program at New York University.